sderose/zsh_argparse/docs/aa_accessors.md

 TODO: Don't like the return codes and global.

-Searches the associative array for items whose names begin with [abbrev].
+Searches the associative array for items whose names begin with `abbrev`.
-If exactly one is found, its full name is saved in _argparse_matched_key and the function returns with error code 1.
+If exactly one is found, its full name is saved in `_argparse_matched_key` and the function returns with error code 1.
 If none are found, returns code 0.
 If more than one is found, the abbreviation is not unique, and it returns code 2.

-* aa_get_abbrev [varname] [abbrev]
+* aa_get_abbrev [-d default] [varname] [abbrev]

-Essentially like aa_find_key, but if a unique key is found it is sent to stdout rather than stored in _argparse_matched_key.
-On failure (rc 0 or 2), an error message goes to stderr.
+Essentially like `aa_find_key`, but if a unique key is found it is sent to stdout rather than stored in `_argparse_matched_key`.
+If no matching key is present in the associative array, but a default value is supplied via `-d`, the default value is returned.
+On failure such as an ambiguous key or a key that is not found and there is not default, an error message goes to stderr.

 * aa_copy source_array target_array

-Make target_array be an exact copy of source_array. target_array is created or cleared if needed.
+Make `target_array` be an exact copy of `source_array`. `target_array` is created or cleared if needed.

 * aa_update target_array source_array

-Copy values from the source_array to the target_array, whether they are already there or not.
-Leave other members of target_array unchanged
+Copy values from the `source_array` to the `target_array`, whether they are already there or not.
+Leave other members of `target_array` unchanged

 * aa_setdefault [varname] [membername] [dftvalue]

-Like aa_set, but only acts if the specified member does not already exist.
+Like `aa_set`, but only acts if the specified member does not already exist.
 If it already exists it is left unchanged.

 * aa_equals [varname1] [varname1]